 I’m not very outdoorsy, but my kids love being outside.
 And I know that many families enjoy camping trips, especially during the summer.
 But for kids, camping can be quite boring if there aren’t games or activities to keep them entertained.
 Sure, chasing bugs is fun, and making s’mores is super cool (or is it hot?), but those things are only enjoyable for so long.
+When you introduce your kids to camping or any new activity, first experience matters.
 That’s why I’ve rounded up a handful of camping crafts and activities that will have your kids begging to go on a family camping trip every weekend.
 (Sorry, and you’re welcome.)

 source: Glue Sticks & Gumdrops

 You’re never too young to start playing bingo.
 This printable camping version is so cute!
 You could play it at lunchtime, sitting around the picnic table.
 I like the suggestion of playing this where you try to find the various items around the campsite, instead of the traditional way of playing.
 That would probably make this more exciting for the kids.